lolaedun/lom/README.md

 ## **Bugs**

-### **Gap on far right of screen on mobile **
+### **Gap on far right of screen on mobile**

 * **Bug**
 Theres a gap on the far right of the screen in mobile view.
 Especially visible in the skincare section.

 * **Fix**
-I have added a temporary fix for this to the body and html using overflow.
-I will look to see if there's something else in my code causing this problem.
+I changed the div classes and margins on sample routine and skincare section and it seems to have removed the gap on all smaller devices except for iphone5.

 * **Verdict**
-No more gap on far right of screen in mobile
+No more gap on far right of screen in mobile except on iphone5.

 ### **Sample Meal Plan Not Responsive**